RashidAljohani/localhost/_posts/2023-03-31-multi-cluster-data-replication.md

 ![](/images/blogs/multi-cluster-data-replication/banner.png)

-You might end up using several Apache Kafka vendors to serve various projects in your organization, and now you plan to centralize a disaster recovery cluster.
+You might end up using several Apache Kafka vendors/clusters to serve various projects in your organization, and now you plan to centralize some topics in a Kafka Cluster; such as a disaster recovery use-cases.

 [MirrorMaker](https://strimzi.io/blog/2020/03/30/introducing-mirrormaker2/) is a multi-cluster data replication engine based on the Kafka Connect framework.

 ![](https://strimzi.io/assets/images/posts/2020-03-30-mirrormaker-renaming.png)

-In the following steps, you will learn how to replicate 2 distinct topics running in 2 different clusters in a centralized cluster.
+In the following steps, you will learn how to replicate 2 distinct topics running in 2 different clusters to a centralized cluster.
 I will use two Apache Kafka vendors; [IBM Events Streams](https://www.ibm.com/cloud/event-streams) (clusters 1 & 3) and [Confluent Platform](https://developer.confluent.io/) (cluster 2).

-* First, define [Geo-Replicator](https://ibm.github.io/event-streams/georeplication/about/) instance using `EventStreamsGeoReplicator` custom resource definition:
+* First, define [Geo-Replicator](https://ibm.github.io/event-streams/georeplication/about/) instance using `EventStreamsGeoReplicator` custom resource definition.
+This should match the desintation cluster (centralized cluster).

 ```yaml
 apiVersion: eventstreams.ibm.com/v1beta1